-- 1. Set up table and check in volunteers and coaches (Health screen), monitor proper masks usage - 2.
+- 1. Help set up outdoor equipment for check in volunteers - 2.
 Once arena permits entry for the ice time, guide all players directly to their rink - 3.
 During the ice time, be the "supervisor" for that rink Liaison with arena workers, check in volunteers, and coaches.
 Attend to players should there be an injury or accident.
 Help answer questions. - 4.
 Keep First Aid kit - 5.
 Help players exit the rink in the correct directional flow of the arena - 6.
-Ensure the coaches on the ice knows that they have to wipe down the benches before and after each session - 7.
 Know Emergency Action Plan Appendix I

-Check in table (1-2 people):
+Check in table (2 people):

-- 1. There may be usage of 2 way radios for communication for volunteers inside/outside the rink - 2.
-As players arrive, ask them wait at their designated lines provided by RIC (socially distanced), please check them in while they are in their lines - 3.
-Check players in Teamsnap Health check must be done and shown to you, mask must be on - Make sure they have a mask on (No mask, no entry) - Check them off on your pre-printed group list - Ask for a contact number - 4.
-When all players are checked in and it's time for their ice session (never let them in early), one volunteer can take the whole group in together, in a line and socially distanced - 5.
-Ensure they use hand sanitizer when entering the building - 6.
-Keep to the signage and directional flow of traffic - 7.
-Each player will have a designated spot on the bench to put on their skates and place water bottles (coaches can help guide them) - 8.
-On ice responsibilities will be placed on coaches may be monitored by arena staff and HCSP person - 9.
-Once ice session is over, player will take off their skates, put on their mask and take all their belongings with them then exit the facility, according to the exit location (escorted by HCSP) - 10.
-Volunteer may help players with directional flow of the exit location - 11.
+- 1. Set up tables, chairs and sanitizing supplies - 2.
+All volunteers and coaches will wear masks and Jets identification lanyards - 3.
+There may be usage of 2 way radios for communication for volunteers inside/outside the rink - 4.
+As players arrive, have them wait at the designated staging area provided by RIC (socially distanced) - 5.
+Check players in Teamsnap Health check must be done and shown to you - Check them off on your pre-printed group list - Make sure you get a contact phone number - Make sure they have a mask on (No mask, no entry) - 6.
+When all players are checked in and it's time for their ice session (never let them in early), one volunteer can take the whole group in together, in a line and - socially distanced - 7.
+Ensure they use hand sanitizer when entering the building - 8.
+Keep to the signage and directional flow of traffic - 9.
+Each player will have a designated spot on the bench to put on their skates and place water bottles (coaches can help guide them) 10.
+On - ice responsibilities will be placed on coaches may be monitored by arena staff and HCSP person - 11.
+Once ice session is over, player will take off their skates, put on their mask and take all their belongings with them then exit the facility, according to the exit location - 12.
+Volunteer may help players with directional flow of the exit location - 13.
 Sanitize table, chairs, pens, clipboards, lanyards, and any other equipment for the next group of volunteers